delfineonx/block-codeloader/README.md

 ## 🧪 Example

 Download the file and paste it using <code>World Builder</code> at position <code>(0, 0, 0)</code>.</br>
-Copy the configuration and replace the old with a new one in your actual <code>World Code</code>.</br>
+Copy the configuration and replace the old with a new one in your real <code>World Code</code>.</br>

 <div align="center">
 <h3> ⚙️ Basic setup ⚙️</br> </h3>